 Prepare ingredients for the filling and marinara sauce.

 Start by preparing the sauce.
-In a medium saucepan, add olive oil and onions and cook for 1 minute over high heat.
+In a medium saucepan, add 1 tbsp olive oil and 3 oz onions and cook for 1 minute over high heat.
 Reduce heat to medium and fry for 4 minutes.

-Add garlic, anchovies, and carrots, and continue frying for 6 minutes.
-Add blended tomatoes, black pepper, oregano, bay leaf, fennel seed, sugar, and red pepper flakes and stir to mix.
+Add 4 tsp garlic, 0.25 oz anchovies, and 2 oz carrots, and continue frying for 6 minutes.
+Add 16 oz blended tomatoes, 1/2 tsp black pepper, 1/4 tsp oregano, 1 bay leaf, 1/4 tsp fennel seed, 1/4 tsp sugar, and 1 tsp red pepper flakes and stir to mix.
 Leave the sauce to simmer for 25 minutes at low heat.
 Remove bay leaf.

 To make the filling, heat a skillet on medium heat.
-Add 1 tablespoon of ground beef and cook for 2 minutes.
+Add 1 tbsp of ground beef and cook for 2 minutes.

-Add garlic and mushrooms and fry for 6 minutes until brown.
-Add the remaining beef, salt, thyme and black pepper.
+Add 2 tsp garlic and 4 oz mushrooms and fry for 6 minutes until brown.
+Add the remaining of 6 oz ground beef, 1/4 tsp salt, 1 tbsp thyme and 1/2 tsp black pepper.
 Cook for 2 minutes.
 Set aside.

 Use your hands to knead the dough into a rectangular log and cut it into 8 equally-sized squares.
 On a floured surface, use a rolling pin to roll each square into a circle.